Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Experiments

-In addition to the previously described setup, we now vary the number of TabPFN models and associated subsampled tables $B$ from 1 to 10 to understand their impact on TabGFM's performance.
+\textbf{Setup.} We vary the number of TabPFN models and associated subsampled tables from 1 to 10 to understand their impact on \tabgfm's performance.
+We report the average accuracy of \tabgfm with $8$ LinearGNNs over 28 datasets against the number of subsampled tables (per-dataset results in \Cref{app:scaling}).

-\textbf{Results.} \Cref{fig:scaling} shows that as expected, TabGFM’s performance steadily increases with the number of subsampled tables, though the rate of improvement gradually flattens for larger $B$.
-This suggests that additional subsampled tables provide useful complementary information (\textbf{Q2}).
-The diminishing gains are likely due to increased redundancy among the tables, particularly on smaller datasets.
+\textbf{Results.} As expected, \tabgfm{}’s performance increases with the number of subsampled tables, although the rate of improvement gradually flattens.
+This suggests that additional subsampled tables provide useful complementary information, which our ensemble aggregation mechanism effectively integrates.
+We hypothesize that increasing redundancy among subsampled tables causes the diminishing gains.